 The papers soon picked up on the story, which was on everybody’s lips not least because of the myths that were swirling around it.
 Word had it that the island was a haven for casinos, bordellos and a pirate radio station.
 That it was the hub of an international spy ring.
 That it was even a Soviet submarine base.

 Although no evidence of any of this was ever found, of course, Rosa’s dream was dead in the water.
 Not even two months after the official opening, the harbourmaster and the finance police surrounded the island on 25 June 1968, blockading it so that not even the builders could draw up and moor.

 In February 1969, Italian navy divers began work to demolish it, deploying kilos of explosives.
-But Rosa had built the island so well that not even a second blast was enough to send it to the bottom, and it was left to a storm on 26 February 1969 to finish the job.
+But Rosa had built the island so well that not even a second blast was enough to sink it, and it was left to a storm on 26 February 1969 to finish the job.

-And that’s how this “experiment in freedom” ended.
-It is a story that few people knew of until recently, when the recent, worldwide hit Netflix movie, brought it to popular attention:
+And that’s how this “experiment of freedom” ended.
+It is a story that few people knew of until recently, when the new, worldwide hit Netflix movie, brought it to popular attention:

 It might also like

 Every first of the month, an email (in Italian) with selected contents and upcoming events.